 Since that’s the case, maybe the FBI could tell the Colorado legislature how likely Ahmad Al Aliwi Al-Issa would’ve been to turn in his firearms had his town passed such an ordinance or how likely the FBI’s psychiatrist deems the shooter would’ve been to turn in his firearms to be recycled into gardening tools.
 Maybe if there were a law in the terrorist shooter’s town or a poster for gardening tool gun buybacks at his morning coffee stop, the Boulder shooting wouldn’t have happened?

 Not likely.
 These laws affect law-abiding citizens, not the type of people who shoot-up massage businesses and practice radical Islam.

 Depending on where you live, which small crime you’ve committed, which firearms you carry, whether or not your firearms are concealed, and where you travel throughout your day, you could be a criminal tomorrow.

 If the government were concerned with preventing mass shootings, then it could remove firearms from the hands of those on its watch list rather than making laws to turn law abiding people into criminals.

-Welcome to Colorado’s New Normal, as Polis called it during his executive order establishing his “New Normal Advisory Board…” thanks to, “COVID-19,” which is a “public health crisis,” as is “racism.”
+Welcome to Colorado’s New Normal, as Polis during his executive order establishing his “New Normal Advisory Board…” thanks to, “COVID-19,” which is a “public health crisis,” as is “racism.”